 By recruiting pregnant women and their newborn babies to the cohort, this study offers the potential to:

-The best way we can demonstrate how research can make a difference in Wakefield is by looking at what has already been achieved in Bradford.
+The best way we can demonstrate how research can make a difference locally is by looking at what has already been achieved in Bradford.

 This section provides information on some of the projects which researchers have already investigated, as well as the projects which are in progress now.